jawb/MKPedalion/README.md

 Pedals are as simple as switches so I will have 4 wires coming from the 2 pedals so looks like a perfect fit for USB mini to make them removable, for matrix fit they will have the same coordinates as L1/L2 so when you press pedal i or press Li key to the controller that's the same thing.

 Now that I have the full idea and plate design, it's time to share this with the community and get some feedback to fix any mistakes then start sourcing parts.

+####24 Feb 2017
+I'm sending the plate to be laser cut on brushed stainless steel, also started selecting parts and negotiating with Taobao agents.